true-while/SayTheName/readme.md

 1. Connect your USB camera to RPi and install the tool `fswebcam` for taking snapshots.
 You also can test how the camera takes snapshots by following the [tutorial](https://tutorials-raspberrypi.com/raspberry-pi-security-camera-with-webcam/).
 Then use WinSCP to connect to the RPi and download images to observe.

-1. Make a folder and copy project files by using WinSCP tool.
+1. Copy files including updated `appsettings.json` to RPi by using WinSCP tool.

-1. Build the project.
+1. Build dotnet the project.

 ## Setting up the scene